Chevy Spark years to avoid — most common problems

 Most common Chevy Spark problems

-Having in mind that the Spark was in production ever since 1998, we can instantly relieve your fears – it’s one of the most reliable compact cars in the class.
+Having in mind that the Spark has been in production ever since 1998, we can instantly relieve your fears – it’s one of the most reliable compact cars in the class.
 There were only 9 official recalls throughout the four generations of production, which is a superb result.

 You may expect a bit lower build quality of a car that comes with such as affordable price tag as a Chevy Spark, but an inoperative A/C unit isn’t one of those things.
 It’s the essential piece of equipment in a car and drivers have complained about refrigerant leaks and signs of a bad A/C compressor.